sebv004/polis/sentinel/README.md

-This directory contains all sentinel VAR.
+This directory contains all SENTINEL masternode VAR.